What are some signs of improper physical restraints?

 Under state nursing home law, use of improper physical restraints violates a nursing home resident’s legal right to be free from unnecessary restraints.
 If you suspect your loved one has been a victim of improper physical restraints, you should report the abuse to a government representative responsible for overseeing nursing home regulation in Georgia.
 You may wish to call Georgia Healthcare Facility Regulation – the organization which regulates nursing homes in Georgia – or contact a regional or state ombudsman – a government representative trained to serve as an advocate for nursing home residents.

-Additionally, if your loved one has been a victim of improper physical restraints, you should consider speaking to one of our Georgia nursing home abuse lawyers for a consultation.
+Additionally, if your loved one has been a victim of improper physical restraints, please feel free to call and speak to one of our experienced Georgia nursing home abuse lawyers for a consultation.
 A lawyer will help you navigate the law governing improper physical restraints in Georgia, determine whether or not your loved one was improperly restrained, and help you decide whether or not to file a claim against the nursing home.

 You may also want to speak to your loved one, if possible, to make sure you respect their wishes as their complaint moves forward.